-Every industry is able to influence emissions and its own sustainability performance.
+Every industry can influence emissions and their sustainability performance.

-Sustainability and climate change are increasingly front of mind for the general public and inform and impact consumer decisions.
-Effective sustainability approaches should apply systems thinking by considering the project holistically from its conception (e.g. "do we need to create something new, or will repurposing something we already have suffice?") to its end-of-life.
+Sustainability and climate change are increasingly at front of mind for the general public and inform consumer decisions.
+Effective sustainability approaches should entail the application of systems thinking, considering the project holistically from its conception (e.g. "do we need to create something new, or will repurposing something we already have suffice?") to its end of life.

-Sustainability considerations for a music rehearsal space are arranged within key themes below:
+Sustainability considerations for a creative office space are arranged within key themes below: